wkantaros/triswap/README.md

 # Triswap
-an opinionated, uniswap-style AMM for a wider range of token standards (erc20, 721s, and 1155s)
+an opinionated, Uniswap-style AMM for a wider range of token standards (erc20s, 721s, and 1155s)

 ## About